 Workwise, my real work life started in 1977 when I started working for the NSW National Parks and Wildife Service.
 Over the next 37 years I worked in many different roles, including public relations, park management, wildlife management, cultural heritage and at the end, information technology.
 Over all this time I also fought bushfires in various roles such as crew leader, fire commander, night fire boss and more.
 This had me exploring inaccessible areas of remote national parks as well as being a lot of thrills (imagine being winched down in between huge trees or hovering off 200 metre cliffs).

 From 2000 to early 2011 I had a half share with my friend, Les Caterson, in a 5.6 metre Marlin Broadbill boat called Le Scat.
 Kelly and I then owned the boat outright.
 However, in mid-2016 we retired her and purchased a new boat, a Sailfish 6.2 metre cat Mak Cat.
 This is set up for diving and is used by us and our friends to dive the Sydney coastline each weekend.
 In my view it is probably the best set up dive boat in NSW, even including charter boats.
-I was even a qualified commercial coxswain, for more than 20 years (handling dive boats in Sydney and NSW waters) till I decided not to renew in 2011 but I will probably reactivate it in mid-2016 to use when volunteering at NSW Marine Rescue.
+I was even a qualified commercial coxswain, for more than 20 years (handling dive boats in Sydney and NSW waters) till I decided not to renew in 2011 but I reactivated it in mid-2016 to use when volunteering at NSW Marine Rescue.

 |Mak Cat at home||Mak Cat at Hole in the Wall ramp|